 .
 Students may contact their education abroad advisor

 to schedule an appointment outside of walk-in hours.

 How to apply

-- Oct.
-15, 2012: Last day to apply for spring break travel courses (online application and $500 deposit due)
+- Nov.
+1: Last day to apply and pay deposits for spring break, spring semester, May term and summer travel courses (online application and $500 deposit due)

 UT Travel Course Offerings

 Please visit the Spartans Abroad Portal to view current UT Travel Course offerings.
 Fall travel courses are taught during fall semester or winter intersession.
 The travel component for these courses takes place during winter intersession.
 Spring break travel courses are taught in spring semester and the travel component takes place during spring break.
 Spring travel courses are taught in spring semester and travel soon after the semester concludes. *All program information is subject to change.

 Note: Graduating seniors may enroll in a spring travel course; however, degrees and diplomas will be delayed until the end of the semester during which the grade is submitted, usually the August degree conferral date.
 Please contact International Programs for more information about travel courses and graduation.